ominusliticus/ominusliticus.github.io/cv.md

 {% include mathjax.html %}

 ## Education
-- Ph.D. in Physics, The Ohio State University, 2023
+- Ph.D. in Physics, The Ohio State University, est. 2023
 - M.S. in Physics, The Ohio State University, 2021
 - B.S. in Physics, University of South Alabama, 2018
   - Thesis: "A Method for Determining High Energy Muon Momenta based on Electromagnetic